darkdiesel/vagrant-bash-common/README.md

     - **`main_domain`**: Main domain of project

 ## Vagrant plugins requirements
 Required plugins should be installed automatically.
-If not run manually command `vagrant plugin install <plugin name>` for each next plugins:
+If not - run manually installation by command `vagrant plugin install <plugin name>` for each of next plugins:
  - [vagrant-hostmanager](https://github.com/devopsgroup-io/vagrant-hostmanager)

 ## Useful vagrant commands